prurigro/hypothetical/readme.md

 * `model`: The model that will be accessed on this page
 * `rows`: A function returning an array containing the data to be shown on this page
 * `column`: The column name in the array that contains the data to display in each row
-* `sortcol`: The name of the column containing the sort order or `'false'` to disable
+* `sortcol`: The name of the column containing the sort order or `false` to disable
+* `delete`: A delete button will appear in the list if this is set to `true`

 #### Delete Functionality

-Editable models must have an entry in the switch statement of the `deleteDelete` function to make deletion functionality work:
+Editable models with `delete` set to `true` must have an entry in the switch statement of the `deleteDelete` function to make deletion functionality work:

 ```php
     switch ($request['model']) {